stacks-cybersecurity/Everyday-Security/README.md

 # Everyday-Security
-General cybersecurity guides for the everyday person
+General cybersecurity guides for the everyday person.